gered/views.reagent/views.reagent/README.md

 ```

 When using these low-level functions, you need to specify view
-signature maps (aka "view sigs") to refer to the views you want to use.
+signature maps (a.k.a. "view sigs") to refer to the views you want to
-Also note that unlike the server-side view signatures that you may be
+use.
+Also note that unlike the server-side view signatures that you may
-familiar with from the views library, these client-side view signatures
+be familiar with from the views library, these client-side view
-never have a `:namespace` in them.
-Even if you include one, it is
+signatures never have a `:namespace` in them.
+Even if you include one,
-disregarded by the server.
+it is disregarded by the server.

 Also note that `subscribe!` and `unsubscribe!` both take a list of view
-signatures (aka. view sigs), so you can subscribe and unsubscribe from
+signatures, so you can subscribe and unsubscribe from multiple views at
-multiple views at once.
+once.

 I do not recommend mixing use of these low-level functions and using
 `defvc` components.
 You should probably pick one or the other and stick